 What is Gamblers Anonymous?
 Just like Alcoholics Anonymous, GA is a 12-step recovery program which includes men and women sharing their struggles, experiences, support and wisdom on problem gambling.
-Visit this website to learn more about problem gambling.
 It doesn’t require any special paperwork, membership fee, etc. The only requirement is a drive to end your gambling addiction.

 Gamblers Anonymous doesn’t have ties with any religious or political affiliation, although some say the 12-step routine is based on unburdening then burdening your problems to a higher power which sort of has distinct religious overtones.
 However, GA welcomes people from all ages, religions, and ethnic groups.